Veterinary Team Personal Preferences-Self Care

 STRESSORS & RELIEVERS

 A higher risk conversation, which can still be discussed as a team, is identifying personal stressors and relievers.
-Break your team into small groups (no smaller than 3 and not larger than 5) to talk amongst themselves about things that “stress them out.” and things they do to “chill out.”
-Have them write out stessors and relievers.
+Break your team into small groups (no smaller than 3 and not larger than 5) to talk amongst themselves about things that “stress them out” and things they do to “chill out.”
+Have them write out stressors and relievers.
 You may offer examples:

 Stressors: kids going away to kindergarten/college, wicked busy schedule, ill parents, finances